Enrolment: from July 22nd to October 22nd

 2) subject to approval by the Council of the Degree Course in case of absence of the requirements listed under point 1) and shall in any case be subject to having attained the minimum number of University credits as specified to follow, documented by a Degree certificate with a list of the examinations sat:

 - at least 18 University credits overall in sectors FIS/01-08, MAT/01-09, INF/01 or specific courses linked to IT or statistics.

 - at least 39 University credits overall in sectors CHIM/01-12, ING-IND/21-27, BIO/10-13, AGR/13, AGR/15, GEO/06, of which at least 21 University credits linked to teaching courses in sectors CHIM/01-12 with sufficient attendance in laboratory practical sessions.

-3) not consented for those not in possession of the requisites stipulated under points 1) or 2).
-In this case, the student involved may still request the prior opinion of the Educational Board of the Degree Course Council, which may indicate the study courses to be pursued, and any examinations which must be passed to eliminate the academic shortfalls, subsequently enabling the applicant to register in the second cycle degree course in question.
+3) not consented for students not possessing the requisites stipulated under points 1) or 2).
+In this case the student involved may still request the prior opinion of the Educational Board of the Degree Course Council, which may indicate the study courses to be pursued, and any examinations which must be passed to eliminate the academic shortfalls, subsequently enabling the applicant to register in the second cycle degree course in question.

 METHOD FOR ASSESSMENT OF KNOWLEDGE

 These academic requirements, together with the suitability of the competences, are assessed by the Educational Board, which summons the student (on dates listed on the degree course website http://scienzechimiche.unipr.it/cgi-bin/campusnet) for an interview geared towards establishing any knowledge and competences which must be acquired to adapt the individual's knowledge base.